Free Vedic astrology

 Worshipping Goddess Kalratri - Seventh Day of Navratri - Kalratri Puja Muhurat

 Goddess Kalratri is worshipped on the seventh day of the Navratri.
 The seventh manifestation of goddess Durga is known as Kalratri.
-In 2013, goddess Kalratri will be worshipped on 11th October, Friday.
-Goddess Kalratri is known to provide auspicious results always, thus known as Shubhankari.
+In 2017, goddess Kalratri will be worshipped on 27th September as Shubhankari.

 Appearance of Kalratri

 Kalratri appears to be one of the most fiercest form of goddess Durga.
 The complexion of goddess Kalaratri is like a dark night, she has a bountiful hair and her necklace is shining like thunder.
 She has three eyes which emanate rays like lightning.
 Flames appear through her nostrils when she inhales or exhales air.
 This form of Goddess is believed to be the destroyer of all demonic entities.

 The complexion of Devi Kalratri is as black as a dark night.
 She has a protruded eyes through which the goddess have a vision of grace on her devotees.
 Her right upper arm signifies protection and lower arm signifies her giving character.

 She holds a cleaver and a torch in her left two hands.
 Her hair always open and waves in the air.
 Goddess Kalratri is seated on a donkey.
 This manifestation of the goddess is very auspicious and is also known as Shubhkari.

 The rituals to worship the goddess on the seventh Navratri is similar to that of other nine divine days.
 It is the most important day for Tantriks to perform their rituals.
 They worship goddess Kalratri after the midnight with tantrik rituals.The seventh night of the Navratri is also known as the Night of Siddhis.
 As per the rituals mentioned in the scriptures, the puja begins with the worshiping of Kalash.